elsafluss/fitlit-starter-kit/README.md

 ## Creators

 This project was created as a mod2 paired project by Kelsie Besinger Yeh and Elsa Fluss.
 The spec sheet can be found at https://frontend.turing.io/projects/fitlit.html in case you are wondering why we have methods in the code that are never displayed.

+Note from Elsa, after graduating from Turing:
+I really enjoyed working with Kelsie on this project.
+I've continued to use a lot of her organization and planning ideas in other projects.
+We pair-coded almost every line in this project, which meant that we both understood everything we'd built.
+I'm proud of us for not giving up on some of the required functions - they were more complex than we'd ever seen before.
+I was also happy to get to implement ChartJS because I'm a big fan of data visualization.